siddhi-io/www/en/docs/query-guide.md

 ### Distributed Aggregation

+!!!
+Note
+    Distributed Aggregation is only supported after v4.3.0

 Distributed Aggregation allows you to partially process aggregations in different shards.
 This allows Siddhi app in one shard to be responsible only for processing a part of the aggregation.